• Skip to main content

 Ingredients

-• ½ cup Confectioners sugar for coating dough balls
+• ½ cup (60 g) Powdered sugar for coating dough balls

 Instructions

-• Take your butter and heat over medium heat till it starts to clear and get frothy.
-The darker the amber color the nuttier the taste.
+• Take your butter and bring to a low boil over medium heat until it gets frothy.
+Stir until the white froth disappears.
+The next step is the butter becomes clear along with the bubbles.
+Closely watch the butter since it will change to an amber color.
 Just don't burn the butter.
 Set the butter aside to cool.

-• In a large bowl weigh out or measure your flour, baking powder, salt, and cinnamon which I run a whisk through it to blend all the ingredients together.
+• In a bowl, weigh or measure the flour.
+Add to the flour the baking powder, salt, and cinnamon.
+I run a whisk through it to blend all the ingredients together.
 Set this bowl aside.
+In another bowl, weigh or measure the sugar and the light brown sugar, and set it aside.

 Nutrition